Nice push buttons?

 I have ordered those, and will see how they work.

-Tore André Rosander
+Tore André Rosander last edited by

 @mfalkvidd I use those touch modules on every node that needs a button, i did have a node with haptic feedback.
 I just used an iphone vibrator and sent a short pulse to it when one of the touchbuttons was pressed.